 PREVENTION IS KEY

-Our World of Animals Veterinarians recommend that every dog aged 1 year and over be tested once a year for heartworms and be given heartworm prevention (after a negative test) once a month all year long.
-The test is quick, and results will be ready the same day.
+Our World of Animals Veterinarians recommends that every dog aged one year and over be tested once a year for heartworms and be given heartworm prevention (after a negative test) once a month all year long.
+The test is quick, and the results will be ready the same day.
 Preventative medication is reasonably priced and far less expensive than treatment.
-We are seeing more heartworm positive cases in our hospitals than ever before, as more dogs from the south (more mosquitos) travel north in search of homes through adoption agencies.
+We see more heartworm-positive cases in our hospitals than ever before, as more dogs from the south (more mosquitos) travel north in search of homes through adoption agencies.

 Don’t let your best friend become a statistic; test yearly and treat monthly.